open-telemetry/opentelemetry-specification/specification/api-propagators.md

 #### Setter argument

-Setter is an argument in `Inject` that puts value into given field.
+Setter is an argument in `Inject` that sets value into given field.

 `Setter` allows a `HTTPTextFormat` to set propagated fields into a carrier.

 `Setter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
-One of the ways to implement it is `Setter` class with `Put` method as described below.
+One of the ways to implement it is `Setter` class with `Set` method as described below.

-##### Put
+##### Set

 Replaces a propagated field with the given value.